bitSheriff/ShelfSlide/README.md

 `books.git`
 If set to `true` the `books.json` file and `media/`will be pulled from the git repository.

+`books.clean`
+If set to `true` the downloaded covers will get removed every time at startup.

 `slideshow.interval`
 Interval in seconds between the covers.